So, I am posting this again…

 The final part of the defensible space planning is to undertake wildfire mitigation efforts.
 These can be done with new or existing structures and essentially boils down to getting rid of wildfire fuels around the immediate area of the house.
 It does not mean that you have to live within a perimeter of gravel, but there are zones extending out from the house that reduce bushes and trees to create a fire break between the structure and the surrounding forest.
 These zones are based on Boulder County's Wildfire Mitigation Plan requirements and, in the case of new construction, are inspected prior to occupation of the finished building.

-It is often painful to cut down trees and remove plantings on the beautiful sites that client's choose to live.
+It is often painful to cut down trees and remove plantings on the beautiful sites that clients choose to live.
 We architects often complain that the wildfire field inspectors are a bit too quick to clear-cut a hillside.
-When we lived up in the mountains it was a hard and painful task, but I cut down some 20+ trees from the area immediately surrounding our house and put many of these zone precautions in place.
+When I lived up in the mountains it was a hard and painful task, but I cut down some 20+ trees from the area immediately surrounding the house and put many of these zone precautions in place.
 This fire should remind us all that these are all simple and necessary parts of living in the mountainous West.

 None of these actions will guarantee that a fire does not devastate your house and property.
 However, taking these necessary steps will help the firefighters save your home and will demonstrate to them that you have done all you could do to keep them safe while they work to save your house.